totocsa/yii2-multiselect/README.md

 Multiselect for grid view
 =========================
-Multi select for grid view with Bootstrap 4
+Multiselect for grid view with Bootstrap 4

 Installation
 ------------